mathriddle/ColabTurtlePlus/README.md

 `shapesize(stretch_wid=None, stretch_len=None, outline=None) | turtlesize()` -> Scale the size of the turtle.
 The turtle will be displayed stretched according to its stretchfactors: `stretch_wid` is stretchfactor perpendicular to its orientation, `stretch_len` is stretchfactor in direction of its orientation, `outline` determines the width of the shapes’s outline.

+`shearfactor(shear)` -> Set or return the current shearfactor.
+Shear the turtleshape according to the given shearfactor shear, which is the tangent of the shear angle.
+Do not change the turtle’s heading (direction of movement).
+If shear is not given: return the current shearfactor, i. e. the tangent of the shear angle, by which lines parallel to the heading of the turtle are sheared.

 `tiltangle(angle)` -> Set or return the current tilt-angle.
 If angle is given, rotate the turtleshape to point in the direction specified by angle, regardless of its current tilt-angle.
 Do not change the turtle’s heading (direction of movement).
 If angle is not given, return the current tilt-angle, i. e. the angle between the orientation of the turtleshape and the heading of the turtle (its direction of movement).

 `tilt(angle)` -> Rotate the turtle shape by angle from its current tilt-angle, but do not change the turtle’s heading (direction of movement).